NWChemEx/ParallelZone/docs/README.md

 Building the Documentation
 ==========================

-Runtime's documentation has two parts:
+ParallelZone's documentation has two parts:

 - The Sphinx front-end which contains things like tutorials
 - The Doxygen-generated C++ API documentation

-The C++ API documentation is built as part of the build process and then moved to `docs/source/runtime_cxx_api`.
+The C++ API documentation is built as part of the build process and then moved to `docs/source/parallelzone_cxx_api`.
 When the Sphinx front-end documentation is built it will link to the C++ documentation.
 If the C++ documentation does not exist, building the Sphinx front-end will still work, but the link to the C++ API won't work.